 Murdoch’s giant answered to two urgent matters that were being desperately presented by the audience: freedom to choose what to watch, since the pay-tv forced viewers to buy additional packages to get others, and a legal alternative.

 Digitalisation of TV viewing began illegally, with pirate peer-to-peer software, like “eMule” fifteen years ago, and then “torrents” in 2005.
 Just two years later, illegal streaming services started to appear and quickly became popular.
-People wanted to watch without having to download, which killed waiting times but also posed less legal threats to the consumer, as one didn’t possess the material.
+People wanted to watch without having to download, which killed waiting times but also involved less legal issues for the consumer, as one didn’t physically possess the material.

 After earning $200 million, its owner, Kim Dotcom, was arrested in 2012, with the main charge being International copyright infringement.
 With the death of that site, although alternatives rose immediately, legal services had a chance to break out.
 That’s when Netflix took off.
 Now it’s a billion-dollar company.